Cavillargues medallion: Interpretation

 The first interpretation is that "stantēs missī!" is a shout from the audience for the fight in the foreground to be declared over.
 Another is that the text relates to the figures in the background who are gladiators already reprieved by this means.
 The third interpretation, and the one that Corbeill favours, is that the background is a separate scene to the foreground and shows the future with the two fighters being reprieved.
 Corbeill notes that the two central background figures are wearing armour similar to those in the foreground.
 The two outer figures are depicted as being small, possibly to indicate their lower status.
 Corbeill proposes that these men are attendants to the gladiators and are removing their arms or presenting honours such as a garland or palm.
 He notes that a depiction of the past and future in the same piece is also seen in contemporary mosaics.

 Corbeill has written on the role of gesture in Roman society and believes the medallion shows the pollices premere, the hand signal that mercy was to be granted.
 Corbeill believes the figure at the right of the medallion to be an official signalling the pollices premere.
 This signal is stated by Corbeill to have been a clenched fist with the thumb atop and wrapped around.
 The pollices premere was contrasted with the pollice verso, a thumbs up signal that indicated that a fighter was to be killed.
 Corbeill holds that the figure between the two fighters is an umpire and that he looks for the signal to end the fight, given by a person positioned off the scene to the left.

 Corbeill considers that the medallion shows that officials (specifically the games' producer, the ēditor) made the decision on whether to grant mercy not the victorious gladiator who seeks approval from the crowd, as is often depicted in popular culture such as the late 19th-century Jean-Léon Gérôme painting Pollice Verso.

 French historian Héron de Villefosse considered the vertical line at the right of the medallion to be a baton held by the official on the right.
 Such batons are known from other Roman depictions of gladiatorial combats and were used by officials to separate the fighters.
 Corbeill considers that the line, if it depicts a baton, cannot be associated with the right hand figure as his hand is incorrectly positioned to hold it.
 Corbeill considers the line may serve to separate the background scene from the righthand placard holder, who is associated with the foreground scene, or is a baton held by the official in the centre of the scene.
-Corbeill favours the latter latter interpretation.
+Corbeill favours the latter interpretation.